Krisha McCoy, MS

 A water birth is

 Your doctor can help you determine whether water birth is a safe option for you.
-Many hospitals and birthing centers are equipped for water births, or you can rent a birthing tub for about $350.
+Many hospitals and birthing centers are equipped for water births, or you can rent a birthing tub.

 Before the 20th century, almost all births occurred at home.
 But today, most women give birth in hospitals.
 Recently, however, more women are considering giving birth at home.

-Since many of the complications that might occur during labor and delivery cannot be handled at home, your doctor may advise against home delivery.
-While this may be sound advice, a studies of over 500,000 low-risk women who gave birth at home or at the hospital found that there were no differences in infant illness or death.
-This suggests that being in a hospital does not necessarily provide an advantage for pregnancies at low risk for complications.
 If you choose the home birthing option, work with an experienced, licensed midwife and develop a plan to quickly reach a hospital at the first sign of trouble.
-You should also be aware that it is not always possible to reach the hospital in time to avert problems related to attempted home births.
+You should also be aware that it is not always possible to reach the hospital in time to avoid problems related to attempted home births.

 If you have diabetes, high blood pressure, preterm delivery, or any other complications, have your baby in the hospital.

-If you are attracted to the idea of giving birth in a relaxed, warm setting, you may want to consider using a birthing center.
-Birthing centers can be free-standing, located on hospital grounds, or inside a hospital building.
+Birthing centers can be freestanding, located on hospital grounds, or inside a hospital building.
 They provide women with access to a medical team, which may include midwives or nurses who work with physicians.

-In true birthing centers, there is no labor induction, no fetal monitoring other than ultrasound, no pain medications, few episiotomies, no operative deliveries (eg, cesarean sections), and limited equipment.
-For these reasons, women who are expecting multiples, have diabetes, or have high blood pressure should not consider birthing centers.
+In true birthing centers, there is no labor induction, no fetal monitoring other than ultrasound, no pain medications, few episiotomies, no operative deliveries or cesarean sections, and limited equipment.
+For these reasons, women who are expecting multiples, have diabetes, high blood pressure, or other complications of pregnancy should not consider birthing centers.

-If you are considering an alternative birthing method, it is especially important that you and your partner devise a birthing plan a few months before you expect to deliver.
-This plan is a list of preferences that you will give your doctors so you will not have to make decisions while you are in labor.
+If you are considering an alternative birthing method, it is especially important that you and your partner create a birthing plan.
+Discuss it with your doctor or midwife a few months before you expect to deliver.
+This plan is a list of preferences that to help minimize the number of decisions that you need to make while you are in labor.

-In this plan, you can specify your preferences in the case of a complication or abnormal situation during childbirth.
+In this plan, you can specify your preferences for options such as pain control and timing of umbilical cord clamping.
+You also can discuss your preferences in the case of a complication or abnormal situation during childbirth.
 For instance, if you are giving birth at home, you may plan to transfer to a hospital after being in labor for a specified amount of time.
-Your doctor can help you determine the situations that may arise and how you can safely handle them.
+Your doctor or midwife can help you determine the situations that may arise and how you can safely handle them.

 American Pregnancy Association